 They are then, inlaid with smooth granite.

-Can you sit on the Pentagon 9/11 Memorial benches?
+Can visitors sit on the benches at the Pentagon 9/11 Memorial?

 It struck us odd to notice several people, including school children, sitting on the memorial benches.